grandparoach/azhpc_lustre/README.md

 The purpose of this article is to provide an introduction to IaaS HPC and HPC storage in the cloud and to provide some useful tools and information to quickly setup an HPC cluster with four different types of storage.
 Lustre is currently the most widely used parallel file system in HPC solutions.
 Lustre file systems can scale to tens of thousands of client nodes, tens of petabytes of storage.
 Lustre file system performed well for large file system, you can refer the testing results for the same.

 # Introduction
 High Performance Computing and storage in the cloud can be very confusing and it can be difficult to determine where to start.
 This repository is designed to be a first step in expoloring a cloud based HPC storage and compute architecture.
-There are many different configuration that could be used, but this repository focuses on an RDMA connected compute cluster and a Gluster file system that is attached.
+There are many different configuration that could be used, but this repository focuses on an RDMA connected compute cluster and a Lustre file system that is attached.
 Three different deployment strategies are used, a Bash script for orchastration, an Azure Resource Manager (ARM) template for the compute cluster, and Azure Batch Shipyard for the file server deployment.
 After deployment fully independant and functioning IaaS HPC compute and storage cluster has been deployed based on the architecture below.

 # HPC in the Cloud
 - HPC in the cloud continues to gain momentum.